Stone Cold Steve Austin: Acting and hosting

 Austin had guest roles on Celebrity Deathmatch and Seasons 4 and 5 of CBS's Nash Bridges, where he played San Francisco Police Department Inspector Jake Cage.
 He has appeared on V.I.P and Dilbert.
 His motion picture debut was in a supporting role as Guard Dunham in the 2005 remake of The Longest Yard.
 Austin had his first starring film role, as Jack Conrad, a dangerous convict awaiting execution in a Salvadoran prison, who takes part in an illegal deathmatch game that is being broadcast to the public in the 2007 action film The Condemned.
 In 2010, Austin appeared in The Expendables as Dan Paine, the right-hand man for the primary antagonist of the film James Munroe, played by Eric Roberts, and bodyguard with Gary Daniels who plays The Brit.
 Shortly after Austin re-teamed with Eric Roberts and Gary Daniels in Hunt to Kill.
 It was his last American theatrical release film until 2013.
 Austin appeared as Hugo Panzer on television series Chuck.
 He has also starred in Damage, The Stranger, Tactical Force, Knockout, Recoil, Maximum Conviction, and The Package.
-He made a appearance in Grown Ups 2 and his most recent acting role came in Smosh: The Movie.
+He made an appearance in Grown Ups 2 and his most recent acting role came in Smosh: The Movie.

-In 2011 a documentary was released about Austin’s career titled Wwe: Stone Cold Steve Austin: The Bottom Line on the Most Popular Superstar of All Time.
-It included interviews with Austin and his and his rivals while covering famous matches, promos, and behind-the-scenes moments.
+In 2011, a documentary was released about Austin's career titled Stone Cold Steve Austin: The Bottom Line on the Most Popular Superstar of All Time.
+It included interviews with Austin and his and his rivals while covering his most famous matches, promos, and behind-the-scenes moments.